 One of the easiest hikes to do in Kananaskis Country is the hike to Elbow Lake.
-It’s only 1.3 km in from the trailhead with about 137 m of elevation gain.
-If you’re a keen hiker that won’t be enough but there is the option to continue to Rae Glacier.
+It’s only 1.3 kilometres in from the trailhead with about 137 metres of elevation gain.
+If you’re a keen hiker that won’t be enough.
+Fortunately one of the options to extend the Elbow Lake hike is to continue to Rae Glacier.

 It’s a popular hike to Elbow Lake – in part because it’s short.
 However it is a steep hike from the get-go, climbing 137 metres to the lake.
 The trail is on an old fire road through the forest.
 It’s very obvious and not that interesting until you reach the lake.